jaccomoc/jactl/docs/docs/language-guide/truthiness.md

 ---
 title: Truthiness
+description: "How Jactl evaluates truthiness for different types in boolean contexts."
 ---

 In Jactl we often want to know whether an expression is `true` or not.
 The _truthiness_ of an expression